Rolex-Github/BigScaleAnalytics/week4/readme.md

 3. Introducion to query DSL using the Kibana Dev Tools Console
 4. Connecting your colab notebook to Elastic Cloud and using the elasticsearch-dsl package
 5. Create an autocomplete functionality for your index using the Edge n-gram tokenizer in the Kibana Dev Tools Console
-6. Create a deployment with the data for your persona assignment
+6. Create a deployment with the data for your personal assignment, part 4

 If you are unsure how to make your queries, the [Query DSL documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) has everything, including examples.